LangHuiHE/MilkShake/README.md

 # MilkShake

-**MilkShake** is my senior project for my bachelor's degree in Computer Science at Utah Tech University (Dixie State University).
+**MilkShake** is the senior project for my bachelor's degree in Computer Science at Utah Tech University (aka Dixie State University).

-Also, it's the first project involving different technologies, tools, and platforms I have made, and it's fully designed and developed by myself.
+Also, it's my first personal and self-designed project that integrates with multiple technologies, tools, and platforms and has completed a dataflow circle.
+This project could be considered a real product because it contains a database, server, cache management, webpages, and mobile application in the IOS platform.

+**MilkShake** was born with the mission of solving the problem of students and faculties who couldn't find a good product for their campus life.

 ## Deployment
+1. Setup
     * MilkJug
-    1. Create Database
+        1. Database
-    Using sql files at `setup/database` to create Database **All records are generated randomly**
+        Using SQL files at `setup/database` to create a Database and run it in the background **All data are generated randomly**
         2. Cache: Redis
+        Run Redis in the background

-    Don't forget update config setting at `milkjug/conf/app.conf`
+        Don't forget to update the config setting at `milkjug/conf/app.conf`
     * Shaker
         1. Update server address at `shaker/conf.swift`
+        2. Build and install on your device
+2. Run
+    * Using [bee](https://github.com/astaxie/bee) `bee run` to start server

 ## Demo Screenshot at `display`

 ## Problem Description
-Students and facilities in Dixie State University (Utah Tech University) couldn't find a good mobile application for their campus life.
+Students and facilities in Utah Tech University (aka Dixie State University) couldn't find a good mobile application for their campus life.
 The applications developed or published by the university are old, which means most of them had the last update more than a year ago.
-Meanwhile, those applications don't have the functionality and information that are interesting to students and facilities.
+Meanwhile, those applications don't have the functionality and information that are interesting to users.

 ## Solution Description
-The purpose of this project is to empower every student & staff to become all they can be with a great mobile application.
-The application makes the hectic student life more structured and ensures students and staff know what is happening around campus.
-Also, this project contains a basic data flow cycle including a database, server, cache, website, and an associated application in the IOS platform, which means from the source of data to present the data to users.
+In short, the solution is to make the applications or products we like.

-####  Feature of Solution
+#### Feature of Application
 * Event Rundown (like, dislike event)
 * Student Information
 * Account Information
 * Qr Code for Authentication (Displaying or Scanning)
-    * Login on Website
+    * Login to Website
-    * Sign up for event
+    * Sign up for an event

 ### Technical Overview
 * Server (Golang, Beego)